mlytics/mly-stream-sdk-guide/Web SDK/Player Integrations/DPlayer/Vue/npm/README.md

 # Quick Start | Integrate SDK to DPlayer via Vue

-> This way of integration directly via NPM is experimental due to its requirement for complex configurations and potential compatibility issues.
-> It is highly recommended that integration by including `driver` and `DPlayer` scripts in `public/index.html` instead.
+> ⚠️ This way of integration directly via NPM is experimental due to its requirement for complex configurations and potential compatibility issues.
+It is highly recommended to integrate by including `driver` and `DPlayer` scripts in `public/index.html` instead.

 ## Install DPlayer